 Tips for writing amazing responses to supplemental prompts

-Supplemental essays, required by many schools, allow you to really show a school how you understand their program and how YOU ARE THE PERFECT STUDENT FOR them.
+Supplemental essays, required by many schools, allow you to really show a school that you understand their program and why YOU ARE THE PERFECT STUDENT FOR them.
 You can also learn a lot about the focus of a school by reading their supplemental questions so pay attention to them.
 They require as much attention as your personal statement so don't wait til the last minute to answer them.

-Schools such as UVA, Yale, USC, Chapman, and University of Maryland also ask fast facts or short responses, usually 15 to 30 words.
+Schools such as Yale, USC, Chapman, and University of Maryland also ask fast facts or short responses, usually 15 to 30 words.
 Just because they're short doesn't mean you shouldn't consider them important.
 These are a great way for you to show schools your personality so do that.
 Resist the urge to give a few word answer.
 Here are some examples:

 What's your favorite snack?
 (USC) "Just half an avocado, maybe some salt on top.
 Scoop it out and eat it just like that.
 Trust me."